MaximilianStammnitz/Indelwald/README.md

 ![example](./COSMIC_ID1.png)

-Disclaimer #1: This script and its associated results are yet unpublished.
-We won't pay your insurance for potentially false outputs.
+Disclaimer #1: I have stolen the color scheme from Erik Bergstroms original [SigProfiler plotting python code](https://github.com/AlexandrovLab/SigProfilerPlotting/blob/master/sigProfilerPlotting/sigProfilerPlotting.py).

-Disclaimer #2: I have stolen the color scheme from Erik Bergstroms original [SigProfiler plotting python code](https://github.com/AlexandrovLab/SigProfilerPlotting/blob/master/sigProfilerPlotting/sigProfilerPlotting.py).
+Disclaimer #2: This script and its associated results are yet unpublished.
+We won't pay your insurance for potentially false outputs, but I am happy to provide support/feedback; feel free to get in touch via email: maxrupsta@gmail.com

 <b>############ 15-08-2015: UPDATE ##############</b>